uci-inf-133/a2-tweets-amsicat3025/readme.txt

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
+   I consulted with Isabella Phong Nguyen to check our answers for Part 1 and Part 2 against each other.

 5. Is there anything special we need to know in order to run your code?